6 LatinX and POC travel bloggers to follow this year

 Certain passports and skin colors come with privileges that not everyone has.
 Nevertheless, I have always thought that being born in a specific country is not a matter of merit, is a matter of chance.
 That's why getting to know stories of non-white travelers is crucial to democratize traveling.

 By knowing what other travelers go through, we can become more empathetic and conscious of the issues that still affect certain ethnicities nowadays.

-That's why I created this list of the top 6 LatinX and POC travel bloggers to follow in 2019.
+That's why I created this list of the top 6 LatinX and POC travel bloggers to follow.
 I hope their voices can help to raise awareness of the problems they face and make the travel community a more diverse and inclusive place.

 1. Gloria Atanmo — The Blog Abroad

 I came across Gloria's blog through her social media channels.
 After seeing her candid pictures on Instagram and the raw honesty and vulnerability of her captions, I immediately knew she was one of the best travel bloggers to follow on Instagram.
 But Gloria's talents go beyond the gram.

 This experienced traveler has been to 6 continents and more than 70 countries!
 Therefore, it's not surprising that she knows a thing or two about the digital nomad life.
 Her blog is all about solo female travel, influencer marketing, and how to create a successful travel blog.
 Besides, since she is African-American, she is not afraid to speak up about black travel, the challenges of traveling as a black woman and the lack of diversity in the travel industry.